chakra-xui/chakra-xui/tooling/gatsby-plugin/README.md

 # @chakra-xui/gatsby-plugin

-Gatsby plugin for adding Chakra UI
+Gatsby plugin for adding Chakra xui

 ## Installation

-⚡ To use Chakra UI in your Gatsby site, you need to install the plugin and its peer dependencies.
+⚡ To use Chakra xui in your Gatsby site, you need to install the plugin and its peer dependencies.

 ```sh